-John Simpson on Afghanistan: 'A country abandoned'
+John Simpson on Afghanistan: A country abandoned

 There are frequent reports of local atrocities: the murder of the folk-singer Fawad Andarabi in Baghlan province, for instance.
 Afghanistan's towns and cities have echoed to music for 20 years.
 Now it has been banned by the Taliban.

-Some supporters of the previous government of President Ghani are starting to negotiate with the Taliban leadership, and it is possible that a new coalition will start to emerge which will be a little more moderate than the Taliban regime which ran the country before.
+Some supporters of the previous government of President Ashraf Ghani are starting to negotiate with the Taliban leadership, and it is possible that a new coalition will start to emerge which will be a little more moderate than the Taliban regime which ran the country before.
 But the real power outside Kabul and the other main cities will lie with groups of pro-Taliban warlords, of the kind who lynched Fawad Andarabi for being a folk-singer.

 The likelihood is that the new Taliban regime will be faced with two separate civil wars: one against the Islamic State-Khorasan - which carried out the bombing at Kabul airport last week and regards the Taliban as religious sell-outs - and one against the resistance movement of supporters of the old government.